datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-Same goes for window functions.
+Window functions can also be done in either sql or dot notation.
 This query adds a number to each stop on a train line ... in a new column called id.
 Note how the id column starts over for train_id 324.

 ---